Documentation Site Guide | Add and Edit Content

 basebranch of the GitHub repo.

 - As per the Content Approval Policy, each pull request will be reviewed by the relevant Assistant Director and the Director of Archives, as necessary.
-If a determination is made to either convert documentation from public to private, or to remove it completely, the Assistant Director for Digital Programs or any other RAC employee with administrative access to the RAC GitHub account should be notified to enable this action.
+If a determination is made to either convert documentation from public to private, or to remove it completely, the Assistant Director for Digital Strategies or any other RAC employee with administrative access to the RAC GitHub account should be notified to enable this action.

 - Once a pull request is reviewed and approved, merge the branch into the